umbraco/UmbracoDocs/Extending/Backoffice-Tours/index.md

 ### Core tours and custom tours

-The tour file that ships with Umbraco are stored in /Config/BackofficeTours.
-This is also the recommended place for storing your own tour files.
+The tour file that ships with Umbraco are stored in `/Config/BackofficeTours`.
+This is also the recommended location for storing your own tour files.

 ### Plugin tours

-If you want to include a tour with your custom plugin you can store the tour file in /App_Plugins/<YourPlugin>/backoffice/tours.
-It is recommend that you place the tour files here when you are creating a plugin.
+If you want to include a tour with your custom plugin you can store the tour file in `/App_Plugins/<YourPlugin>/backoffice/tours`.
+It is recommend that you place the tour files in this location when you are creating a plugin.

 ## The JSON format